WebSpellChecker/wproofreader-docker/README.md

 docker run -d -p 443:8443 -v <certificate_directory_path>:/certificate local/wsc_app:x.x.x
 ```

-To use user- and company-level custom dictionaries, your need to share a directory for the dictionaries with the Docker container.
+To use user- and company-level custom dictionaries, you need to share a directory for the dictionaries with the Docker container.
 To do so, run a container as follows:

 ```
 docker run -d -p 80:8080 -v <directory_path>:/dictionaries -v <certificate_directory_path>:/certificate local/wsc_app:x.x.x